valantic/vue-template/README.md

 #### Props

-For Primitive Types, Typescript is able to detect the type based on the Vue Prop Type definition:
+For Primitive Types, TypeScript is able to detect the type based on the Vue Prop Type definition:

 ```ts
 myProp: {